checklist/checklist-support/docs/pro/index.md

 ---
 # Checklist Pro

-Need to automate repetivive business processes or workflows?
+Need to automate repetitive business processes or workflows?
 Looking for simplicity?
 Checklist Pro is the answer.
 It is a simple, yet powerful tool that allows you to create and manage checklists which mirrror your business processes.
 Let your team focus on the work, not the process.

 ## Let's get started!